AnRkey/Grok-Desktop/README.md

 - After building, install `Grok-Desktop` with `Grok-Desktop_Installer-v1.2.3.exe` from the `build` directory
 - Launch `Grok-Desktop` from the Start Menu
 - Log in via `grok.com`, using Google, Apple, or xAI authentication as needed.
-- Use the + button in the top toolbar to add new tabs.
+- Use the + button in the top toolbar (or Ctrl+T) to add new tabs.
 - Click the AOT button in the top right to toggle always-on-top functionality.
+- Use keyboard shortcuts to work faster:
+  - Ctrl+T: Open a new tab
+  - Ctrl+Tab / Ctrl+Shift+Tab: Cycle through open tabs (next/previous)
+  - Ctrl+R: Reload the currently active tab

+## Keyboard Shortcuts
+- Ctrl+T: Open a new tab
+- Ctrl+Tab: Switch to the next tab
+- Ctrl+Shift+Tab: Switch to the previous tab
+- Ctrl+R: Reload the active tab (does not reload the entire app window)

 ## Support
 Need help?
 Found a bug?
 Have a feature request?
 Please submit an issue on GitHub: